Brighter News!

 Our Mission

 Brighter’s mission is to benefit the mental, physical, emotional and spiritual well being of women affected by cancer.
-We accomplish our mission through our publication and programs that encourage, equip, educate and empower women from their initial cancer diagnosis throughout survivorship
+We accomplish our mission through our publication and programs that educate, equip, encourage, and empower women from their initial cancer diagnosis throughout survivorship.

 What We Do